Stefenmarg/stefenmarg.github.io/src/posts/Projects/2025-01-08-My-simple-site.md

 	</ul>
 {% endfor %}

+### Information about this site.

+In the backend before the site is built into a static site we are using [Eleventy (11ty)](https://www.11ty.dev/) that has recently joined [Font Awesome](https://fontawesome.com/) the service that I use for the social media icons on the footer of the site.
+For bundling JavaScript code we are using [Webpack](https://www.npmjs.com/package/webpack) that bundles all the code in one neat and compact file.
+Additionally, this site has a repository that can be found [here]({{ site.repository }}) and it has everything that you would need to make a site for yourself.

+### Recent improvements.

 Overall, this site has gotten some updates that have made better the overall builing process, features are not limited on making a better and more organised eleventy config file by reading things like files to be watched or to be copied from a file instead of manually copy pasting the same piece of code just to do the same things 4 times in a row.

 The files in the `config` folder found in the root of the project controls all the basic configurations of files that could easily be implemented in a simple loop for convinience.
 This implementation has thus allowed us to make the building process easier making use of enviroment variables and making use of only the required functions based on the enviroment.